arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 <a name="Exercise2" /></a>
 ### Exercise 2: Deploying a new domain controller in Windows Server 2012 ###
-You have just created a base virtual machine called DC01, attached the necessary data disk, and provisioned the disk.
+You have just created a base virtual machine, attached the necessary data disk, and provisioned the disk.
 Now you are going to install and configure active directory and then verify the install was successful.

 Exercise 2 contains 3 tasks: